availproject/avail-light/core/src/api/v2/README.md

 - **genesis_hash** - genesis hash of the network to which the light client is connected
 - **network** - network host, version and spec version light client is currently con
 - **blocks** - state of processed blocks
-- **partition** - if configured, displays partition which light client distributes to the peer to peer network

 ### Modes

 - **light** - data availability sampling mode, the light client performs random sampling and calculates confidence
 - **app** - light client fetches, verifies, and stores application-related data
-- **partition** - light client fetches configured block partition and publishes it to the DHT

 ### Blocks